Iblis in The Book of the Rolls

 Following these statements and summaries, a rough narrative follows.

-I. The First Rift: Iblis refuses fealty to Adam and lays claim to Godhead.
+I. The First Rift: Iblis refuses fealty to Adam and dons a mask of the divine.

 The text states that "God created Adam of dust, and formed Eve from his rib."
 Then, God appoints Adam as steward of the Earth: